SeesKo/alx-system_engineering-devops/0x19-postmortem/README.md

 **Impact:** The web service running on Apache inside a Docker container was inaccessible, affecting all users attempting to access the service.
 Approximately 100% of users were unable to access the site during the outage.

-**Root Cause:** The root cause was that the Apache service inside the Docker container was not started due to a misconfiguration in the Docker container setup process.
+**Root Cause:** The root cause was that the Apache service, inside the Docker container was not started due to a misconfiguration in the Docker container setup process.

 ## Timeline